Diffusion Models in Simulation-Based Inference: A Tutorial Review: Discussion

 In practice, we recommend using diffusion models with the variance-preserving EDM noise schedule and an adaptive SDE solver or flow matching with an adaptive higher-order ODE solver, as these appear to be the best-performing models across SBI problems.
-For large problems, the advantage of consistency models in terms of inference speed becomes more pronounced and therefore may provide a good starting point for practitioners.
-Promising new directions include energy matching \citep{balcerak2025energy} and equilibrium matching \citep{wang2025equilibrium} models, which learn a time-independent flow field, thereby simplifying the architecture of the backbone and outperforming flow-based models in image generation quality.
+Consistency models can be useful when inference latency dominates and moderate accuracy is acceptable, especially in low-dimensional settings.
+However, they should not be the default choice for high-dimensional SBI unless validated carefully, since they showed weaker calibration and sample quality in our high-dimensional experiments.
+Promising new directions include mean flows \citep{geng2026mean} for fast density evaluation \citep{rehman2025falcon}, and energy matching \citep{balcerak2025energy} and equilibrium matching \citep{wang2025equilibrium} models, which learn a time-independent flow field, thereby simplifying the architecture of the backbone and outperforming flow-based models in image generation quality.

 \paragraph{Structured targets} Our analysis of pooling regimes (\emph{Case Study 4}, see~\autoref{sec:case_study3}) demonstrates the substantial efficiency gains elicited by compositional score matching.
 For the target cognitive model, compositional estimation reduced the simulation budget by multiple orders of magnitude compared to naive training.
 Furthermore, compositional estimation is applicable to hierarchical Bayesian models, reducing uncertainty in local parameters.
 However, we also observed that naive compositional estimation can suffer from error accumulation, necessitating some form of error-damping or stabilization \citep{arruda2025compositional}.